langflow-ai/langflow/docs/docs/Integrations/Google/integrations-setup-google-oauth-langflow.md

 ---
-title: "Integrate Google OAuth with Langflow"
+title: Integrate Google OAuth with Langflow
 slug: /integrations-setup-google-oauth-langflow
 sidebar_position: 3
 description: "A comprehensive guide on creating a Google OAuth app, obtaining tokens, and integrating them with Langflow's Google components."